 Back in 2014, I became an EC Life Planner addict.
-I was struggling to make technology work for me to stay organized with Google Calendar and my Notes app, but I am simply a pen and paper kind of gal.
+I was struggling to make technology work for me to stay organized with Google Calendar and my Notes app, and I still do!

 Year after year it has stayed my favorite planner.
 I have her planners, her notebooks, her stationary, her markers, and even her canvases, so I love being able to share a product that I love with all of you.